RandyGaul/cute_framework/docs/coroutine/README.md

 ## What's the Point?

-So a coroutine is a function that can be paused and resumed...
-Why does that matter?
-Is it some kind of multi-threading thing?
+Why do coroutines matter?
+Is it some kind of multi-threading, or networking thing?

-The straightforward answer is: **Coroutines have nothing to do with multithreading or concurrency**.
-Sure, it's possible to implement some interesting concurrent abstractions with coroutines, but that's not where the real value lies.
-The point of including coroutines in CF is to implement state machines.
+The straightforward answer is: **Coroutines have nothing to do with multithreading or concurrency or networking**.
+Sure, it's possible to implement some interesting concurrent abstractions with coroutines, but that's not where the _real value lies_.
+The point of including coroutines in CF is streamline state machines.
+Traditional state machines have a few problems.

+1. State machines are complicated, take a long time to develop, and are bug prone.
+2. They break code flow by jumping around, like switches or if statements.
+Following along and reading the code gets difficult since relevant sections are far away from each other in the source file.
+3. Storing persistant variables in the state machine is really tough.

+With some time investment on the reader's part to learn some new concepts about coroutines, a different way to implement state machines might be right around the corner.
+The easier it is to create state machines the more features can get into a game project, the more one-off cutscenes, sequences, and animations can exist.

+## Overview of this Article

+The best way to get into the real meat of coroutines, after the basics are grasped (have you read the [Pico8 article](https://pico-8.fandom.com/wiki/Cocreate) on coroutines yet?), is to go through transforming a full example of a complex state machine written in a traditional manner to one written with a coroutine.

+Instead of talking about a full example in the context of a game, which [Elias Daler has done wonderfully here](https://eliasdaler.github.io/how-to-implement-action-sequences-and-cutscenes/), a very tight example has been chosen of making a game editor tool.
+Editors are typically very complex and riddled with little bits of state machines everywhere.
+The lessons to learn from the rest of the document are the following points.

+1. Reducing extreme code duplication for storing state outside the state machine, like ad-hoc stacks or persistant data.
+2. Rewriting the code so it reads like a script from a play.
+The state machine should list actions in chronological order: Do task A, then task B, then task C, etc. A traditional state machine cuts up the tasks and jumps around with switches or if-else chains, breaking code flow.
+3. Reduce the amount of code and boilerplate needed to added new state machines.

 ## State Machines and Stacks